 - Also occurs in variants such as Mueller, Moller, and Miller.

-- Miller as an Anglicization of Müller is sometimes a plot point.
+- Miller is relatively uncommon as an English surname except as an Anglicization of Müller, which is sometimes a plot point.

 - Also Schulz, Schultze, Schulte, Schulze.